umahatokula/inisev/README.md

 ## NOTE
 Note that `MAIL_MAILER=log` was used for conveneince.

-Postman collection file can be found in the root directory name `Inisev API.postman_collection.json`
+Postman collection file can be found in the root directory named `Inisev API.postman_collection.json`